You have a lot of questions about the program and I’ll try to answer some of them here. If you have more questions, please get in touch!

 - (therapy) know the context of yoga as therapy.
 Be confident in offering suggestions for yoga to specific populations (athletes, pregnant women, injured students, and those struggling with from depression, insomnia, obesity and back pain)

-You will learn to teach yoga through a combination of face-to-face instruction, practice teaching, collaborative discussion and practical application of seva (community service).
+You will learn to teach yoga through face-to-face instruction, practice teaching, collaborative discussion and practical application of seva (community service).

 100 Techniques, Training and Practice